- Home

-AI In Medical Imaging Market Size, Share & Trends Analysis Report By Technology (Deep Learning, NLP), By Application (Neurology, Orthopedics), By End Use (Hospitals, Diagnostic Centers), By Modalities, By Region, And Segment Forecasts, 2025 - 2033
+AI In Medical Imaging Market (2026 - 2033) Size, Share & Trends Analysis Report By Technology (Deep Learning, Natural Language Processing), By Application (Neurology, Orthopedics), By End-use (Hospitals, Diagnostic Imaging Centers), By Modality, By Region, And Segment Forecasts

-The global AI in medical imaging market size was estimated at USD 1.36 billion in 2024 and is projected to reach USD 19.78 billion by 2033, growing at a CAGR of 34.67% from 2025 to 2033.
-Rising demand for early & accurate diagnosis, increasing volume of imaging data, and technological advancements in artificial intelligence (AI) and machine learning (ML) contribute to market growth.
+The global AI in medical imaging market size was estimated at USD 1.8 billion in 2025 and is projected to reach USD 20.2 billion by 2033, growing at a CAGR of 35.11% from 2026 to 2033.
+Rising demand for early & accurate diagnosis, the increasing volume of imaging data, and technological advancements in artificial intelligence (AI) and machine learning (ML) are driving market growth.

 Key Market Trends & Insights

-• North America AI in medical imaging market held the largest share of 43.04% of the global market in 2024.
+- The North America AI in medical imaging market held the largest global share of 44.0% in 2025.

-• Based on technology, the deep learning segment held the highest market share of 57.67% in 2024.
+- By technology, the deep learning segment held the largest market share of 57.4% in 2025.

-• By modalities, the CT scan segment held the highest market share in 2024.
+- By modality, the CT scan segment held the largest market revenue share of 34.5% in 2025.

 Market Size & Forecast

 AI-driven medical imaging tools use advanced algorithms and computing to provide rapid decision support to healthcare providers.
 Advancements in deep learning, convolutional neural networks, and generative adversarial networks have significantly improved the accuracy and effectiveness of medical image analysis.
-A Microsoft-IDC study published in March 2024, shows that 79% of healthcare organizations currently use AI technology, with a return on investment of USD 3.20 for every USD 1 invested.
+A Microsoft-IDC study published in March 2024 found that 79% of healthcare organizations currently use AI technology, with a return on investment of USD 3.20 per USD 1 invested.
 This is due to the increasing demand for accurate diagnoses and the complexity of medical imaging data.

 Recent Developments in AI in Medical Imaging Market